 Our ADSs are listed on the Nasdaq Global Market under the symbol "UCL."
-On June 24, 2022, the closing price of our ADSs on the Nasdaq Global Market was US\$1.08 per ADS that are incorporated by reference in this prospectus, and in any applicable prospectus supplement.
+On July 22, 2022, the closing price of our ADSs on the Nasdaq Global Market was US\$1.07 per ADS.

 Investing in these securities involves a high degree of risk.
-Please carefully consider the risks discussed under "Risk Factors" in this prospectus beginning on page 18, in our reports filed with the Securities and Exchange Commission that are incorporated by reference in this prospectus, and in any applicable prospectus supplement.
+Please carefully consider the risks discussed under "Risk Factors" in this prospectus beginning on page 14, in our reports filed with the Securities and Exchange Commission that are incorporated by reference in this prospectus, and in any applicable prospectus supplement.

 UCLOUDLINK GROUP INC. is not an operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and, historically, through contractual arrangements with the former variable interest entities, or former VIEs, based in China.
 PRC laws and regulations restrict and impose conditions on foreign investment in telecommunication businesses.
-Accordingly, we historically operated these businesses in China through the former VIEs, including Beijing uCloudlink New Technology Co, Ltd. and Shenzhen uCloudlink Network Technology Co, Ltd. There were historical contractual arrangements among our PRC subsidiaries, the former VIEs and their nomine shareholders, which were terminated on March 17, 2022 as we continued to adjust our business model in China and proceed the restructuring.
-We have evaluated the guidance in PASB ASC 810 and concluded that we are the primary beneficiary of the former VIEs for accounting purposes because of these contractual arrangements for the effective period of the contractual arrangements.
-Accordingly, under U.S. GAAP, the financial statements of the former VIEs are consolidated as part of our financial statements for the years of 2019, 2020 and 2021, reservents contributed by the former VIEs accounted for 25%, 8% and 5% of our terevents for the years of 2019, 2020 and 2021, reservents contributed by the former VIEs and their subsidiaries, and, when describing our operations and consolidated financial information, also includes the former VIEs and their subsidiaries in China.
-Investors in our ABSs are not purchasing equity interest in the former VIEs and their subsidiaries in China.
-Investors in our ABSs are not purchasing equity interest in a holding company, incorporated in the Cayman Islands holding company.
+Accordingly, we historically operated these businesses in China through the former VIEs, including Beijing uCloudlink New Technology Co., Ltd. and Shenzhen uCloudlink Network Technology Co., Ltd. There were historical contractual arrangements among our PRC subsidiaries, the former VIEs and their nominee shareholders, which were terminated on March 17, 2022 as we continued to adjust our business model in China and proceed the restructuring.
+We have evaluated the guidance in FASB ASC 810 and concluded that we are the primary beneficiary of the former VIEs for accounting purposes because of these contractual arrangements for the effective period of the contractual arrangements.
+Accordingly, under U.S. GAAP, the financial statements of the former VIEs are consolidated as part of our financial statements for the years ended December 31, 2019, 2020 and 2021.
+Revenues contributed by the former VIEs accounted for 25%, 8% and 5% of our total revenues for the years of 2019, 2020 and 2021, respectively.
+As used in this prospectus, "uCloudlink" refers to UCLOUDLINK GROUP Inc., and "we," "us," "our company," or "our" refers to UCLOUDLINK GROUP INC. and its subsidiaries, and, when describing our operations and consolidated financial information, also includes the former VIEs and their subsidiaries in China.
+Investors in our ADSs are not purchasing equity interest in the former VIEs in China but instead are purchasing equity interest in a holding company incorporated in the Cayman Islands holding company.

 We face various risks and uncertainties related to doing business in China, and we are subject to complex and evolving PRC laws and regulations.
 For example, we face risks associated with regulatory approvals on offshore offerings, anti-monopoly regulatory actions, and oversight on cybersecurity and data privacy, as well as the lack of inspection by the Public Company Accounting Oversight Board, or the PCAOB, on our auditor as determined by the announcement of the PCAOB issued on December 16, 2021.
 This may impact our ability to conduct certain businesses, accept foreign investments, or list on a United States or other foreign exchange.
-These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of securities to significantly decline.
+These risks could result in a material adverse change in our operations and the value of our ADSs, significantly limit or completely hinder our ability to continue to offer securities to investors, or cause the value of such securities to significantly decline.
 For a detailed description of risks related to doing business in China, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China" in our 2021 Form 20-F, which is incorporated by reference, and "Risk Factors-Risks Related to Doing Business in China" in this prospectus.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China" in this prospectus.